 a.
 Give unto the LORD the glory due His name: His name being Yahweh, this is a call to recognize the character and nature of the covenant God of Israel.
 God’s name is due a lot of glory; therefore it is right to call men (even the mighty ones) to worship Him.

 i.
+Give: This is the third time this word is used in three lines.
 “Give, give, give.
 This showeth how unwilling such are usually to give God his right, or to suffer a word of exhortation to this purpose.”
 (Trapp)

 b.
 Worship the LORD in the beauty of holiness: The idea is that man should bow in humble recognition of the greatness, the beauty, and the surpassing holiness of God.

 i.
 “The appeal describes the praising of God as consisting of two things: ascribing glory to him, that is, acknowledging his supreme worth with our minds, and worshipping or bowing down to him (the Hebrew word means ‘to bow down’), which means a subordination of our wills and minds to him.”
 (Boice)

 c.
 In the beauty of holiness: Beauty and holiness are not often connected ideas in our popular culture.
 Yet in reality, there is surpassing allure and attractiveness in true holiness.
 If a purported type of holiness has little beauty, it may be questioned whether if it is true holiness.

 i.
 There are four Biblical passages presenting the idea of the beauty of holiness (1 Chronicles 16:29, 2 Chronicles 20:21, Psalm 29:2, and Psalm 96:9), and each of them associates worship or praise with the concept.
 Perceiving the beauty of holiness should compel us to true worship and praise.